maasglobal/sustainable-mobility-api/estimator/README.md

 # 873.6
 ```

+## Running unit tests
+In order to run the unit tests for this project:

+1. activate the virtual environment with `pipenv shell`
+2. run `pytest`

 ## Goals

 This project is intended to be used to help raise awareness about the cost of transportation choices, so people can make informed decisions.